UCLA-VAST/heterohalide/revise.md

 # Need to be attention
 1. when testing, need the input and output data type: uint16 or larger.
 Uint8 will cause unexpected error......
+2. Burstwidth and Unroll factor
+    1. Usually (one input and one output): Maximum bandwidth = 512. input burstwidth + output burstwidth <= 512. -> burstwidth = 256 = unroll_factor * bits of one input data
+    2. multiple input and multiple output: how to calculate? forget......

 # Plan
 ## rebuttal